 Botanical Name: Hydrangea macrophylla

 Good hydrangea care includes cool air, bright light and moist soil.
+Give them what they want and you'll be rewarded with a long blooming season of spectacular beauty.

 Dozens of species exist.
 The best for growing indoors is Hydrangea macrophylla -- the mophead hydrangea, which offers hundreds of varieties.